Sindhujthapa/MinersSequel/readme.md

 #### ii.
 Performance across training set size.
-To test how our model's performance changes with training group size, we plot these benchmarks for a fixed test size across increasing training sizes.
-All samples are randomly selected and stratified to maintain balance in observations.
+To test how our model's performance changes with training group size, we plot these benchmarks for a fixed test size (500 observations) across increasing training sizes.
+All training samples are randomly selected and stratified to maintain balance in observations.
 Here's how our benchmarks changed with increasing training set size:
 ![image](learning_curve_train_size_en.png)

 ![image](Learning_curve_train_size_es.png)

+For both models, increasing the training set size only slightly improves the performance.
+Additionally, we see performance across all benchmarks plateau at a training set size of around 2200.
 #### iii.
 Performance across sample sizes.
 To test the minimum amount of equally split sample data we need to optimize our model's performance, we plot the benchmarks across increasing sample sizes.
+Here's how our benchmarks changed with increasing sample size:
 ![image](Learning_curve_sample_size_english.png)

 ![image](Learning_curve_sample_size_spanish.png)

-### 2.2 Benchmarks

-* Same as 1.1
-* Check what happens if:
-  1. Use English embedding with English data,
-  2. multilingual embedding with Spanish (other language) data,
-  3. multilingual with English

-## Comparisons between 1 and 2

-* Check how they compare with the Steam data
-* Check how they do with data from other settings and how they compare
+For both models, increasing the sample size only slightly improves the performance.
+Additionally, we see performance across all benchmarks plateau at a sample size of around 1500.

+### 2.4 Model limitations
+* While these models still perform well, they don't perform as well as the TF-IDF-based model.
+This implies that converting sentences into dense semantic embeddings doesn't have a lot of value.
+* This dataset is ideal for most types of models, and training on this dataset also extends predictions to other datasets.
+So the actual strength/robustness of our models can be difficult to discern.

+## Conclusion
+* We were considerably successful at predicting user sentiments (AUC > 0.85 across all models), even for reviews that were not related to video games and for reviews in other languages.
+* For sentiment analysis, the TF-IDF vectorizer is a more scalable approach over platforms.
+Sbert models are useful only in cases where multiple languages are being considered.
+* Among all the classifier options, logistic regression performed consistently well for all types of word/sentence processors.

+## Extensions
+* Instead of a binary upvote option, look for a dataset with a scale of sentiment options (Ex, 1-10).
+* Add features like hours played, game genre, review length, or user reputation to see if these improve classification performance.
+* Perform a detailed analysis of misclassified examples to understand model blind spots.
+* Instead of using the dataset to classify sentiment in positive and negative reviews, we can use Latent Dirichlet Allocation (LDA) or BERTopic for topic-level modelling.